educationfutures/star-party-planner/README.md

 ### Now view (auto‑refreshing)
 - Updates in step with the clock (every four minutes).
 - Renders the **top‑N** targets after filters—configurable in the Filters dialog.
+- The Now view window can be padded before sunset and after sunrise by specifying `--now_padding_min`.
+- Scoring now incorporates customizable per-type weights from `type_weights.csv` if provided.
 - Click any row to open the modal with details + preview.

 ### Filters dialog